 The important issue arising from categorizing consumers as sweet likers, dislikers or ‘indifferents’ is whether or not classification into groups predicts anything useful.
 After all, within a culture, there is more or less general agreement about optimal sweetness levels: fruit should be sweet, but beer shouldn’t.
 Such ‘agreement’ can be seen as the consequence of cumulative experience of the typical products that are on the market.
 Nevertheless, given the prevailing sweetness levels of foods and drinks, do some consumers reject some products because they are just too sweet?
 In other words, does classifying consumers into sweet liking groups predict which of the available foods will be chosen?
 And if it does, what are the implications for public health?

 As we stand, none of these questions can be answered with any certainty.
 But increasingly, there are research findings that point to a tentative conclusion that sweet liking might a key determinant of food preferences.
-Julie Mennella and her team recently evaluated their method of assessing sweet liking in a large sample of adults, adolescents and children [
+Julie Mennella and her team recently evaluated their method of assessing sweet liking in a large sample of adults, adolescents and children [3].
+Amongst other findings, they noted a significant positive association between preferred concentrations sucrose in solution and the sugar content of their favourite breakfast cereal.

-4], a novel odour was repeatedly paired in solution with the sweet taste of saccharin.
+Since our foods likes (and dislikes) are learned, the importance of the sweet liking dimension is also illustrated by findings that it can influence preference development.
+In this study [4], a novel odour was repeatedly paired in solution with the sweet taste of saccharin.
 This ought to produce a liking for the odour, since the “positive feelings” for the sweetness are transferred to the odour, a process known as evaluative conditioning.
 And so it did – but only for the sweet likers.
 Consistent with their classification as individuals who do not find sweetness especially rewarding, the sweet dislikers failed to develop a liking for the novel odour.
 Since evaluative conditioning is thought to be a very common mechanism for food preference development, the implications of such a finding are critical in helping us understand how food preferences – and hence food choices - can vary within populations.

 Just one of the obvious next questions, given the energy provided by carbohydrate sweeteners, is whether or not sweet liking is a risk factor for obesity.
 Again, we need much larger samples of consumers from which ask this question, but Mennella’s study, plus another one from her lab, failed to find a relationship between body weight (BMI) and preferred sucrose concentration.